Acquisition Triggering

 Acquisition Start Trigger

-Start triggers that occur while the system is actively acquiring are ignored.
+any start triggers received while the system is already acquiring are ignored.

 Next File Marker